russellgrapes/telegram-bash-system-monitoring/README.md

 - **SSH Session Monitoring**: Monitors new SSH login sessions with the ability to exclude IPs or IP ranges.
 - **Maintenance Mode**: Utilizes a lock file that can be controlled from other scripts to prevent alerts during maintenance.
 - **CLI Feedback**: Provides status and notifications in the command-line interface (CLI).
+- **Reboot Detection**: Notifies when the server has been rebooted.

 ## Usage